On primary day, young Michigan voters are leading call to be 'uncommitted' to Biden

 "The nice thing about primaries is that this is how we set the agenda for the rest of the campaign," she said.
 "And to reduce this to election results is dehumanizing to the lives lost for the Palestinian people."

-Over forty elected state and local politicians, including a handful of younger lawmakers, have vowed to vote uncommitted.
+Over 40 elected state and local politicians, including a handful of younger lawmakers, have vowed to vote uncommitted.

 "We do not want to continue to be a part of the generation of voters, a generation of Americans, who continue to hand off the country to the next generation at a state of war," said 24-year-old Lebanese American state Rep. Alabas Farhat, who represents portions of Detroit and Dearborn.